erc721r/ERC721R/README.md

 Finally, ERC721R exposes public `totalSupply()` and `maxSupply()` functions.

+# Notes

+- ERC721r assumes the first id is 0

 # Implementation notes

 ERC721R uses the [modern version of the Fisher–Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm) which stores the list of available tokens and the list of minted tokens in one data structure to save gas.